 Appleyard name themselves after a kind of duck.
 And why not?
-They’re a women’s side from Worcestershire, and they visited the Wassail for the first time last year.
+They’re a women’s side from Worcestershire, and they visited the Wassail for the first time in 2017.
 Since then, they’ve been back for the Stroud Folk Weekend, so we think they like Stroud.
 That’s good, cos we like them.

 Bedcote Morris are coming down from Stourbridge to join us.
 They’re a mixed Cotswold side and always put on a good show.